The Kindness of Strangers

 by Charles Strohmer

-Taxiing to our place in the queue, far from the terminal, we eased past the staring congregation until Captain Williams brought the 777 to gently to a halt.
-We heard the mike cue.
-The captain he immediately thanked us for our patient cooperation and provided what sketchy details of the attack were available to him.
+Taxiing to our place at the end of the long queue of planes, far from the terminal, we eased past the staring congregation of on-lookers until Captain Williams brought the 777 to a gentle halt.
+We heard the mic cue.
+Williams immediately thanked us for our patient cooperation and then provided what details he had of the attacks on the Twin Towers and the Pentagon.
 “Hopefully,” he concluded, “they’ll re-open U.S. airspace to get these international flights to their destinations.
-So maybe we’ll be able to get out of here in a few hours.”
-When the crew began circulating, we asked a thousand questions, but the the newly arrived flight crews knew little.
-It would be nearly twenty-four hours after the attacks before our imaginations would be seared by television images of flying machines, twisted I-beams, and charred bodies crashing, falling, and billowing in the explosive chemistry of terror, dust, and loss.
+So maybe we’ll get out of here in a few hours.”

 Two long, perfectly executed lines of 747s, 767s, 777s, Air Buses, and L1011s were now parked side-by-side on the tarmac.
 None would be flying anything for the foreseeable future except their carriers’ logos on their tails.
 Ten thousand stranded passengers — a small town, and all the problems that come with it.
 The scene had been repeated across Canada, from Newfoundland to Vancouver.
 Many trans-Atlantic and trans-Pacific flights had been ordered back to their departure cities.
 Across America, that the extreme sudden workout demanded of thousands of air traffic controllers went without incident is astonishing.
 The FAA had ordered some 5,000 civilian planes to be landed immediately so that the military could isolate any rogue planes still in the air.
 Within four minutes, 700 planes had been landed.
 Nearly 3,000 within the next hour.
 All 5,000 had been safely guided to the ground in under two hours.
 An impressive impromptu performance, never once rehearsed in aviation history.
+The FAA had safely landed 5,000 civilian planes across the US in two hours, a truly impressive impromptu performance, never once rehearsed in aviation history.

 Now free to mill about the entire plane – a gracious gesture itself – I found a spot to stand unobtrusively near the open cockpit door to listen to the scratchy, AM radio signal coming out of Halifax, a source of constant news about the attacks, ninety percent of it still rumor.
 But there were stories in this cockpit, and I decided to chat up the pilots when they were free.
 “Why did you make the kind of announcement over the Atlantic?”
 I asked Captain Williams.
 “Why not just tell us what had happened?”
 He didn’t hedge.
 While the videos were off (there had been no computer hiccup), he and his co-pilot had discussed what language to use.
 “We’ve got almost sixty years’ experience between us,” he told me.
 “Personally, we’ve never been in this kind of a situation, but colleagues who have been have told us that, in the air, some passengers may panic when they hear the words ‘terrorist attack’ or ‘hijacking’, so we talked for a long time about the right words to describe the urgency but not panic anyone.”